-We have \$48.7 million of goodwill assets recorded on our consolidated balance sheet as of December 31, 2023, from previous acquisitions, which represents approximately 24% of our total assets as of the end of this period.
-Additionally, we expect to recognize a significant amount of goodwill as a result of the Pangiam Acquisition, which was completed on February 29, 2024.
+We have \$119.1 million of goodwill assets recorded on our consolidated balance sheet as of December 31, 2024, from previous acquisitions, which represents approximately 35% of our total assets as of the end of this period.
 These goodwill assets are subject to annual impairment testing and more frequent testing upon the occurrence of certain events or significant changes in circumstances that indicate goodwill may be impaired.
 If we experience changes or factors arise that negatively affect the expected cash flows of a reporting unit, we may be required to write off all or a portion of the reporting unit's related goodwill.
-For example, during the second and fourth quarters of 2022, we recognized a non-cash goodwill impairment charge related to our previously reported Cyber & Engineering and Analytics business segments, respectively.
+For example, during the first quarter of 2024, we recognized a non-cash goodwill impairment charge of \$85.0 million related to the acquisition of Pangiam.
 Business deterioration, contract cancellations or terminations, or market pressures could cause our sales, earnings and cash flows to decline below current projections and could cause goodwill and intangible assets to be impaired in the future.